 "He's the kind of guy that has the ability to drive you at a high level," Martin said.
 "He pushes you to that wall, forces you to knock that wall down and doesn't allow you to give up.
 But then he also gives you a big hug after the workout and lets you know we're going do the same thing tomorrow."

 It didn't take long for the Tennessee players to notice that Christopher blends an intense energy with a big-brother approach.

-Christopher was responsible for the sports performance programs for softball and track and field at Purdue during the 2011-12 academic year, while also assisting with men's basketball as a speed and conditioning coordinator.
+Christopher was responsible for the sports performance programs for softball and track and field at Purdue during the 2011-12 academic year, while also assisting with men's basketball.

 A native of San Diego, Calif., Christopher has previous experience as an assistant sports performance coach at Accelerate Performance Enhancement Center (APEC) in Tyler, Texas, and he worked as a sports performance coach at the Michael Johnson Performance Center in Dallas.
 During his time in Dallas, he helped train members of the NHL's Dallas Stars and the FC Dallas MLS franchise.
 He also assisted with NFL training camp preparation and off-season workouts for NFL standouts such as Marion Barber, Bradie James, Akin Ayodele, Donald Driver and Weslye Saunders, just to name a few.

 He received a bachelor's degree in health and human performance from Baylor (2007) and a master's degree in kinesiology with an emphasis on biomechanics and anatomical kinesiology from the University of Texas at Tyler (2010).